wolfv6/keybrd/doc/keybrd_library_user_guide.md

 For active low:
 * Orient diodes with cathode (banded end) towards the write pins (row)
-* Instantiate the scanner in the sketch with strobeOn LOW, like this:
+* Instantiate the scanner in the sketch with activeState LOW, like this:
 ```
 Scanner_uC scanner(LOW, readPins, readPinCount);
 ```